Laser UVB

 Excimer and pulsed dye laser may be considered medically necessary for any ONE of the following conditions:

-- Mild to moderate localized plaque psoriasis affecting 10% or less of body area for persons who have failed to adequately respond to three or more months of topical treatments, including at least three (3) of the following with or without standard non-laser ultraviolet actinotherapy:
+- Mild to moderate localized plaque psoriasis affecting 10% or less of body area for individuals who have failed to adequately respond to three (3) or more months of topical treatments, including AT LEAST three (3) of the following with or without standard non-laser ultraviolet actinotherapy:

 - Anthralin; or